fb-lb/CEF_devoirs_knowledge-back/docs/middlewares/private.middleware/functions/privateUser.md

 `Response`

-Response to send to the front-end in case the user is not a user.
+Response where cookies are saved if user is connected.

 ### next